nkmakes/nkmakes.github.io/_drafts/2020-08-25-Homeassistant-hassio-timelapses-easy-guide.md

 We can access the photos of each day at your configured location, in my case /config/timelapses

 ### Creating the timelapse

+For this by the moment i'm using photoshop, as i'm retrieving the photos under a windows 10 OS, but there a re plenty of other solutions available

 [smars-link]: https://www.thingiverse.com/thing:2662828